 L.L.
-Barkat is a writer, a poet, a managing editor at the High Calling Blogs, an artist, a mother and a wife, among a lot of other things.
-She’s the author of Stone Crossings: Finding Grace in Hard and Hidden Places.
-Every other Friday, L.L. publishes a “Random Act of Poetry” in which she highlights the work of various writers and poets.
-She’s also one of the three founders of TweetSpeakPoetry.
+Barkat is a writer, a poet, a managing editor, an artist, and a lot of other things.
+She’s also one of the three founders of Tweetspeakpoetry.

 When Morning Comes